-The College of Liberal Arts and Sciences DEI Committee has worked in partnership with a student advisory committee the last two years.
-Under the vision and direction of our new DEI Director Liz Mendez-Shannon, the college will be reshaping this committee into the CLAS DEI Student Work Group to empower a group of our student leaders to drive change and promote diversity, equity, and inclusion within our college.
+Under the vision and direction of CLAS's DEI Director Liz Mendez-Shannon, the college launched the CLAS DEI Student Work Group during the 2022-23 academic year to empower a group of our student leaders to drive change and promote diversity, equity, and inclusion within our college.

-This work group will provide students with an outstanding opportunity to develop leadership skills, build community, promote student voices and perspectives, expand their peer network, and interact with collegiate DEI leaders by co-creating an inclusive community.
+This work group provides students with an outstanding opportunity to develop leadership skills, build community, promote student voices and perspectives, expand their peer network, and interact with collegiate DEI leaders by co-creating an inclusive community.

 Eligibility